galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 # Conclusion
 {:.no_toc}

-To select the best pathways for producing the Lycopene in *E.Coli*, some metrics have to be computed: Flux balance analysis, thermodynamics, pathway length, and reaction SMARTS.
-This is achieved using the tools from the following pathway analysis workflow.
+To select the best pathways for producing the lycopene in *E. coli*, some metrics have to be estimated, namely production flux of the target and pathway thermodynamics.
+A global score is then computed by combining these criteria with others (pathway length, enzyme availability score, reaction SMARTS) using a machine learning model.
+These steps achieved using the tools of the presented Pathway Analysis workflow.

 ![pathway analysis scheme](../../images/pathway_analysis_scheme.png)